Hot Times at Hot Creek

 The steam shows a tiny creek flowing across the pasture that is a much smaller version of Hot Creek.
 The mountains in the back of this photo are part of the Eastern Sierras: Mammoth Mountain and the Minarets.

-4 Replies to “Hot Times at Hot Creek”
+4 responses to “Hot Times at Hot Creek”

 1. That’s one thing I have to work on, since I changed themes I don’t like how comments and like button are situated.
 More computer time.
 I think because I was IT in my working life, my mind rebels at ‘computer time’!